AgoraIO-Community/agent-client-toolkit-ts/demo/README.md

 # Agora Voice AI Demo

-This demo demonstrates how to use the `agora-voice-ai` package to build a conversational AI application with real-time voice interactions.
+This demo demonstrates how to use the `agora-convo-ai-toolkit` package to build a conversational AI application with real-time voice interactions.

 ## 📋 Prerequisites